julienvollering/DSMdepth/ms/ms.md

 ### Radiometric

 The radiometric survey covering Skrimfjella was conducted in 2008--2011.
-The survey was flown at an average altitude of \unit{75\,m} and average speed of \unit{108\,km\,h^{-1}}, with flight lines spaced \unit{200\,m} apart.
+The survey was flown at an average altitude of 75 m and average speed of \unit{108\,km\,h^{-1}}, with flight lines spaced 200 m apart.
 Spectrometer count rates were calibrated annually to known concentrations of Potassium, Thorium, and Uranium in mobile pads.
-The Geological Survey of Norway processed data from the spectrometer following standard procedures outlined by the International Atomic Energy Association, and the processing included: correction for aircraft and cosmic background radiation, correction for radon in the air, window stripping of the gamma ray spectrum, correction for flying height, conversion of count rates to ground concentrations, and finally gridding to \unit{50\,m} resolution with micro-leveling.
+The Geological Survey of Norway processed data from the spectrometer following standard procedures outlined by the International Atomic Energy Association, and the processing included: correction for aircraft and cosmic background radiation, correction for radon in the air, window stripping of the gamma ray spectrum, correction for flying height, conversion of count rates to ground concentrations, and finally gridding to 50 m resolution with micro-leveling.
 Further details about the survey and data processing are provided in Baranwal et al. [-@baranwalHelicopterborneMagneticElectromagnetic2013].
-We downscaled the processed data to \unit{10\,m} resolution by cubic spline resampling, using the *terra* package in R.
+We downscaled the processed data to 10 m resolution by cubic spline resampling, using the *terra* package in R.

 A very similar radiometric survey covering Ørskogfjellet was conducted in December 2014 and January 2015.
-This survey was flown at an average altitude of \unit{80\,m} and average speed of \unit{88\,km\,h^{-1}}, with flight lines also spaced \unit{200\,m} apart.
+This survey was flown at an average altitude of 80 m and average speed of \unit{88\,km\,h^{-1}}, with flight lines also spaced 200 m apart.
 Spectrometer count rates were calibrated in 2013 to known concentrations of Potassium, Thorium, and Uranium in mobile pads.
 The spectrometer data were processed following the same procedure as for the survey at Skrimfjella, except that a convolution filter was added to smooth the gridded data.
 Further details about the survey and data processing are provided in Ofstad [-@ofstadHelicopterborneMagneticRadiometric2015].
-The \unit{10\,m} resolution predictors from this survey were identical to the layers used in the sampling design (resampled from \unit{50\,m} resolution with cubic B-splines).
+The 10 m resolution predictors from this survey were identical to the layers used in the sampling design (resampled from 50 m resolution with cubic B-splines).

 ### Terrain

-For terrain-derived predictors, we obtained \unit{1\,m} resolution DTMs from the Norwegian Mapping Authority.
+For terrain-derived predictors, we obtained 1 m resolution DTMs from the Norwegian Mapping Authority.
 The DTM for Skrimfjella was produced from airborne laser scanning surveys in 2015 and 2022, with laser point density of \unit{5\,pts\,m^{-2}}.
 For Ørskogfjellet, the DTM was produced from a 2015 survey with \unit{2\,pts\,m^{-2}}.
 Where necessary, DTMs were resampled to the coordinate reference system of the radiometric data.

 We used the *terra* R package to calculate from the DTMs: slope, topographic position index (difference from mean of eight neighbors), terrain ruggedness index (mean of absolute differences from eight neighbors), and roughness (range in the nine-cell neighborhood).
-These were derived at two scales to produce eight different predictors; we either calculated from \unit{1\,m} DTM resolution and then aggregated, or aggregated to \unit{10\,m} DTM resolution and then calculated the indices.
+These were derived at two scales to produce eight different predictors; we either calculated from 1 m DTM resolution and then aggregated, or aggregated to 10 m DTM resolution and then calculated the indices.
 This kind of multiscale feature engineering of land surface parameters has been found to improve machine learning predictions of soil properties [@millerImpactMultiscalePredictor2015; @dornikOptimalScalingPredictors2022; @newmanAssessingSpatiallyHeterogeneous2023].
-We know that peat depth tends to vary at fine scales in Norway, which is why we chose \unit{1\,m} and \unit{10\,m} resolutions [@maxwellLandsurfaceParametersSpatial2022].
+We know that peat depth tends to vary at fine scales in Norway, which is why we chose 1 m and 10 m resolutions [@maxwellLandsurfaceParametersSpatial2022].
 We also calculated the MRVBF index, which indicates the degree of valley bottom flatness at a given location via a multiscale algorithm [@gallantMultiresolutionIndexValley2003].
 We calculated this index in SAGA GIS [v.9.3.2, @conradSystemAutomatedGeoscientific2015] with default parameters.

 Next, we calculated the Topographic Wetness Index [@quinnPredictionHillslopeFlow1991].
-This index is notoriously scale-dependent and often matches real hydrological conditions best when calculated from moderate to coarse resolution DTMs [@agrenEvaluatingDigitalTerrain2014; @riihimakiTopographicWetnessIndex2021], so we calculated it from \unit{5\,m}, \unit{10\,m}, \unit{20\,m}, and \unit{50\,m} DTM resolution.
+This index is notoriously scale-dependent and often matches real hydrological conditions best when calculated from moderate to coarse resolution DTMs [@agrenEvaluatingDigitalTerrain2014; @riihimakiTopographicWetnessIndex2021], so we calculated it from 5 m, 10 m, 20 m, and 50 m DTM resolution.
 The calculations were performed with Whitebox software [@lindsayWhiteboxGATCase2016], accessed through the *whitebox* R package [v2.4, @wuWhiteboxWhiteboxToolsFrontend2022].
 We filled depressions in the DTM with the algorithm in Wang & Liu [-@wangEfficientMethodIdentifying2006], and used the deterministic infinity flow accumulation algorithm [@tarbotonNewMethodDetermination1997].

 The last terrain-based predictor we included was the depth-to-water (DTW) index [@murphyMappingWetlandsComparison2007].
 This index approximates a location's vertical height above the surface water feature that it is likely to drain towards.
 It is calculated as the minimum cumulative slope (scaled by cell size) to a surface water feature [eq.
 5 in @murphyTopographicModellingSoil2009].
-We calculated unitless slope from the \unit{1\,m} DTM using the Whitebox software.
+We calculated unitless slope from the 1 m DTM using the Whitebox software.
 Also using Whitebox, we defined surface water features from the DTM by filling depressions and then calculating flow accumulation to define catchment areas for each cell [@schonauerSpatiotemporalPredictionSoil2021; @schonauerRcodeCalculatingDepthwater2021].
-This catchments area layer was then thresholded at seven different levels (*flow initiation areas* from \unit{0.25\,ha} to \unit{16\,ha}) to estimate surface water features under moisture scenarios varying from wet to dry [@murphyModellingMappingTopographic2011; @agrenEvaluatingDigitalTerrain2014; @schonauerSpatiotemporalPredictionSoil2021].
+This catchments area layer was then thresholded at seven different levels (*flow initiation areas* 0.25--16 ha) to estimate surface water features under moisture scenarios varying from wet to dry [@murphyModellingMappingTopographic2011; @agrenEvaluatingDigitalTerrain2014; @schonauerSpatiotemporalPredictionSoil2021].
 In addition, all surface water features mapped in the AR5 dataset were also transferred to the raster layer.
 For each of the seven surface water layers, we derived DTW using the *Distance Accumulation* tool in ArcGIS Pro (v.3.1, ESRI, USA), which has an efficient algorithm to find the cumulative distance over a cost surface to the least-cost source.

 ### Peat depth class

 We prepared one categorical predictor -- peat depth class -- from a historical national map dataset called *DMK* [@ahlstromAR5Klassifikasjonssystem2019].
-The DMK peat depth classes are: < \unit{1\,m} (*shallow*), > \unit{1\,m} (*deep*), and *unknown*.
+The DMK peat depth classes are: < 1 m (*shallow*), > 1 m (*deep*), and *unknown*.
-Mappers generally assigned peat depth classes to polygons of at least \unit{0.5\,ha}, although delineating polygons down to \unit{0.2\,ha} was allowed if peat depth showed a "particularly marked difference" [@bjordalMarkslagsklassifikasjonOkonomiskKartverk2007].
+Mappers generally assigned peat depth classes to polygons of at least 0.5 ha, although delineating polygons down to 0.2 ha was allowed if peat depth showed a "particularly marked difference" [@bjordalMarkslagsklassifikasjonOkonomiskKartverk2007].
-We rasterized the peat depth class attribute to our \unit{10\,m} grid.
+We rasterized the peat depth class attribute to our 10 m grid.

 ## Predictive models of peat depth